BerkayKulak/Notivado/README.md

 Here's why:

+The Todo application allows each user to create, edit, and delete their own unique todo list.

 To-Do App is a task management application.
 It allows users to manage their tasks from a smartphone, tablet and computer.
 The technology is produced by the team behind   Wunderlist, which was acquired by Microsoft, and the stand-alone apps feed into the existing Tasks feature of the Outlook product range.

 ## You will find answers to the following questions